The Great British Baking Show Season-Premiere Recap: Oh Dear, Disaster!

 “I just did a bit of guesswork more than following the instructions,” Peter says, which is exactly what his gravestone might as well read.
 “I’m just hoping that taste, texture will overcome the shortcomings in presentation,” Peter also says, which is what the second, smaller gravestone behind his main one will read.

 Top slots go to John, James, and Danny, who I would like to point out just minutes earlier said, “There is nothing good about this loaf.
 He’s going to hate it.”
-Peter, whose dough is raw in the middle, takes last place, with Sarah-Jane—who managed to accidentally dig a hole in the bottom of her loaf while removing it from the rack—right behind him.
+Peter, whose dough is raw in the middle, takes last place, with Sarah-Jane — who managed to accidentally dig a hole in the bottom of her loaf while removing it from the rack — right behind him.

 The showstopper challenge requires two dozen bagels, 12 sweet and 12 savory.
 I am legally required to acknowledge that as a resident of New York, the land of great bagels, and a native of New Jersey, the land of excellent bagels (fight me), the very premise of this challenge is offensive to me, but I am prepared to forever hold my peace.